 The prostate is a gland in the male reproductive system located just below the bladder (the organ that collects and empties urine) and in front of the rectum (the lower part of the intestine).
 It is about the size of a walnut and surrounds part of the urethra (the tube that empties urine from the bladder).
 The prostate gland produces fluid that makes up part of semen.

 As men age, the prostate may get bigger.
-A bigger prostate may block the flow of urine from the bladder and cause problems with sexual function.
+A bigger prostate may block the flow of urine from the bladder and cause problems with urination.
+Rarely, this may cause problems with sexual function as well.
 This condition is called benign prostatic hyperplasia (BPH), and although it is not cancer, surgery may be needed to correct it.
 The symptoms of benign prostatic hyperplasia or of other problems in the prostate may be similar to symptoms of prostate cancer.